 Avoiding Segmentation Faults

 The default stack size in the Linux operating system is 8MB (8192 kbytes).
-You need to be increase this value to avoid "Segmentation Faults" errors.
+This value need to be increased to avoid "Segmentation Faults" errors.

 You can use the ulimit -a command to view the stack size, as follows: